-The Alameda County Wine Competition is produced by the Alameda County Fair under the direction of Gerald D. Boyd, Chairman of Commercial Wine Judging.
+The Alameda County Wine Competition is produced by the Alameda County Fair.

 Judging panels comprised of carefully selected wine industry professionals – such as restaurant Sommeliers, Winemakers, or seasoned Wine Competition Judges – will award Gold, Silver and Bronze medals to the top wines.